Skip to main content

 Minimum Wage Law

-The Wage Payment and Collection Act, 820 ILCS 115/1, is the law that governs the payment of wages to employees and the deductions that an employer can make from an employee's paycheck.
+The Wage Payment and Collection Act is the law that governs the payment of wages to employees and the deductions that an employer can make from an employee's paycheck.

 Meals and Breaks